BLCM/cabinetsorter/README.md

   - Greem has a mod named `Mod`
   - Greem's ASCII art (in, for instance, `RarityChanges`) has one char in it that we don't strip...
-  - Hemaxhu's `Ragdoll Enabler for Corpses [Enables it; Selectable below]` doesn't link properly due to the square brackets.
   - Mods which start with a `#` are, unsurprisingly, interpreted as comments in `cabinet.info` files.
 I think that's only Jim Raven, and he renamed the mod in the main repo, but maybe it